 Get the latest from TODAY

-As dangerous heat bakes parts of the country, doctors are warning about the risk of burns from a source you may not have considered: a water hose baking in the sun.
+As dangerous heat bakes parts of the country, doctors are reminding families about the risk of burns from a source they may not have considered: a water hose baking in the sun.

-A 9-month-old boy in San Tan Valley, Arizona, was accidentally scalded last year when scorching-hot water came out of an outdoor garden hose as his mom began to fill his baby pool, KNXV-TV reported.
+A 9-month-old boy in San Tan Valley, Arizona, was accidentally scalded in 2016 when scorching-hot water came out of an outdoor garden hose as his mom began to fill his baby pool, KNXV-TV reported.